Astridouw/Homepage/content/authors/admin/_index.md

 superuser: true
 title: Astrid Adam
 ---

-Tom Truyts is a professor of public economics at the <a href="https://www.usaintlouis.be">Université Saint-Louis - Bruxelles</a>.
-His research interests include public finance, microsimulation modelling, transport and environmental economics, fiscal federalism and data science.
-His former research was focussing on game theory, auction theory and economic history.
+Astrid is a teaching assistant at the <a href="https://www.usaintlouis.be">Université Saint-Louis - Bruxelles</a>.
+She graduated with honors from a Master in Economics at the Université Catholique de Louvain in 2020.During her Master, she participated in the Erasmus+ Program for one semester at the Bocconi University in Milan.

-Tom Truyts coordinates the Beamm project, an effort to build an online open-acces comprehensive tax-benefit microsimulation model for Belgium.
+Her research interests are public economics and more precisely mobility and its impacts on the population.
+She also has experience in Spending Reviews, which is a growing field in government budget management.

-Tom Truyts is the director (together with Gilles Grandjean) of the Center for Applied Public Economics (<a href="https://capeusaintlouis.com">CAPE</a>), co-director of the Institut de Recherches interdisciplinaires sur Bruxelles (<a href="https://irib.be">IRIB</a>) and a member of the Center for Research in Economics (<a href="https://cerec.be">CEREC</a>), all at the <a href="https://www.usaintlouis.be">Université Saint-Louis - Bruxelles</a>.
+She is a member of the Beamm project an effort to build an online open-acces comprehensive tax-benefit microsimulation model for Belgium.